 - 16 ounces lasagna noodles uncooked

 - In a large skillet, over medium high heat, saute the chopped onion until translucent.
 Add in the minced garlic and stir until fragrant.

 - Add in the ground beef, salt, pepper, and oregano.
 Brown the meat until no longer pink.

 - Pour in the jar of sauce.
 Add approximately ½ cup of water to the jar, cover and shake, then pour into the skillet.
 Let simmer until warmed through.

 - While the sauce is cooking, to a large bowl, add the ricotta cheese, egg, 1 cup of shredded mozzarella cheese, ¼ cup of grated parmesan cheese, and salt & pepper to taste.
 Stir until fully combined.

 - To the bottom of a 6 quart slow cooker, add approximately 1 ½ cups of the meat sauce.
 Top with uncooked noodles.
 Break to fit into a single layer (mine took 3 noodles).
 Top with spoonfuls of the ricotta mixture then spread evenly.
-Repeat layers ending with sauce.
+Repeat layers (sauce, noodles, cheese) ending with sauce.

 - Top with remaining shredded mozzarella and parmesan cheese.